-- 1. The incidents of law enforcement and emergency medical services, fire department personnel and people working on the road are being struck while performing duties at the roadside are increasing at a frightening pace.
-Move-over laws have been enacted, which require drivers to slow and change lanes when approaching a roadside incident or emergency vehicle.
-Nevada Commercial Driver License Manual, (pg.
-2-18) - 2.
-When approaching any traffic incident, the driver of the approaching vehicle shall, in the absence of other directions given by a law enforcement officer shall: - a.
-Decrease your speed; - b.
-Be prepared to stop;
+- 1) The incidents of law enforcement and emergency medical services, fire department personnel and people working on the road are being struck while performing duties at the roadside are increasing at a frightening pace.
+Move-over laws have been enacted, which require drivers to slow and change lanes when approaching a roadside incident or emergency vehicle (Nevada Commercial Driver License Manual, pg.2-18).

+- 2) When approaching any traffic incident, the driver of the approaching vehicle shall, in the absence of other directions given by a law enforcement officer shall:

+- a) Decrease your speed;

+- b) Be prepared to stop;

-- c.
-If possible, drive in a lane that is not adjacent to the lane or lanes where the traffic incident is located; and
+- c) If possible, drive in a lane that is not adjacent to the lane or lanes where the traffic incident is located; and;

-- d.
-A traffic incident means any vehicle, person, conditions or other traffic hazard which is located on or near a roadway and which poses a danger to the flow of traffic or to a person involved in, responding to or assisting with a traffic hazard.
-Nevada Revised Statue 484B.607.
+- d) A traffic incident means any vehicle, person, conditions, or other traffic hazard which is located on or near a roadway and which poses a danger to the flow of traffic or to a person involved in, responding to, or assisting with a traffic hazard (Nevada Revised Statute 484B.607).
 This includes:

-- Emergency vehicles;
+- i) Emergency vehicles;

-- Towing vehicles;
+- ii) Towing vehicles;

-- Public Utility vehicles;
+- iii) Public Utility vehicles;

-- Governmental agencies;
+- iv) Governmental agencies;

-- Vehicles using their flashing warning lights;
+- v) Vehicles using their flashing warning lights;

-- A crash scene;
+- vi) A crash scene;

-- A stalled vehicle;
+- vii) A stalled vehicle;

-- Debris in the roadway; or
+- viii) Debris in the roadway; or

-- A person who is out of his or her vehicle attending to a repair.
+- ix) A person who is out of his or her vehicle attending to a repair.